Shin-Ob1/alx-system_engineering-devops/0x07-networking_basics/README.md

-This is a readme file for Alx Network Basics project
+This is a readme file for Alx Network Basics project in 2023